collleenwang/Canvas-interative-/README.md

 # Canvas-interative-

-# This is one world map, and one interactive bubbles chart.
+# This are one world map, and one interactive bubbles chart.